How to Stop Binge Eating on Weekends

 A lot of times, I see suggestions from coaches to “pre-plan” // “pre-log” your weekends.
-And while I appreciate the thought, you also shouldn’t be meticulously tracking everything that goes into your mouth 24/7/365 either.
+And while I appreciate the thought, I’m not sure it’s realistic nor healthy for us to be meticulously tracking everything that goes into our mouth 24/7/365 either.

 How to Avoid Binge Eating on Weekends

 - It might be helpful to have regular untracked meals (or untracked days) each week